-Continued thanks to all the businesses and groups in NYC and nationwide continuing to offer FREE and discounted products and services to frontline health and medical workers, first responders, and other heroes who have taken care of us these last 15 months, and continue to.
+Continued thanks to all the businesses and groups offering FREE and discounted products and services to frontline health and medical workers, first responders and other heroes who have taken care of us these last 19 difficult months – and who continue to do so.

 New York City’s astounding recent Hometown Heroes Ticker Tape Parade reminds us how much we all owe them.

 If you’ve been involved at all in helping curb the pandemic, it’s worth looking into these deals below to see if you qualify for special savings.